A Note on Extension Properties and Representations of Matroids: Representations of Matroids and Polymatroids

 Consider a field extension $\kosl/\kos$ and a collection $(e_x)_{x \in \grse}$ of elements in $\kosl$.
 For every $X \subseteq \grse$, take $\kos(X) = \kos((e_x)_{x \in X})$ and let $f(X)$ be the transcendence degree of the field extension $\kos(X)/\kos$.
 Then $(\grse,f)$ is a matroid.
 In that situation, $(\grse,f)$ is \emph{algebraically representable over $\kos$} or \emph{$\kos$-algebraically representable}, or simply \emph{$\kos$-algebraic}, and $(e_x)_{x \in \grse}$ is a \emph{$\kos$-algebraic representation} of $(\grse,f)$.
 Every $\kos$-linear matroid is $\kos$-algebraic.

 The joint Shannon entropies of a collection of random variables determine the rank function of an \emph{entropic} polymatroid~\cite{Fuj78,Fuj78-2}.
 Limits of entropic polymatroids are called \emph{almost entropic}.
 It is well known that linearly representable polymatroids are almost entropic, see~\cite{DFZ09} for a concise proof.
 As a consequence, folded linear matroids are almost entropic.
-Mat\'u\v{s}~\cite{Matus17} proved that algebraic matroids are almost entropic too.
+Mat\'u\v{s}~\cite{Matus24} proved that algebraic matroids are almost entropic too.
+Nevertheless, folded linear matroids are not necessarily algebraic~\cite{Ben16}.
+For a graphical summary of the connections between the classes of matroids determined by their representations, see~\cite[Figure 1]{BBFP20}.